Jma353/pro-react-exercises/contacts-app/README.md

 ## Content

-The content of this configuration can be seen by viewing `server.js`
+The content of this configuration can be seen by viewing the various JavaScript files of the project.